bessonzhao/mirage/README.md

 ## Installation in Jenkins

-If you want everybody who accesses your Jenkins server to see this theme you will need access to install plugins and configure the system.
+If you want everybody who accesses your Jenkins server to see this theme you will need access to install a couple plugins and configure the system.

 1. Install [Jenkins Simple Theme Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Simple+Theme+Plugin)
 2. Install [jQuery Plugin](https://wiki.jenkins-ci.org/display/JENKINS/jQuery+Plugin)